Jerry West – Height, Vertical Jump, Reach, Wingspan

 Oscar Robertson6’5″Unknown

-As you can see from this chart, not only did West have an incredible vertical leap for someone who was relatively short by NBA standards, but he also matched or exceeded the jumping abilities of some of the tallest players in the league.
+As you can see from this chart, not only did West have an incredible vertical leap for someone relatively short by NBA standards, but he also matched or exceeded the jumping abilities of some of the tallest players in the league.
 This helped make him a formidable opponent on both ends of the court and cemented his place as one of basketball’s all-time greats.

 Conclusion